dashingsoft/pyarmor/src/user-guide.md

 There are 2 project types:

 * Application, or called Standalone Package
-* Package used by other clear scripts
+* Package used by outer scripts

 For application, all the obfuscated python scripts only used by package self.
 Pyarmor uses a simple and efficient way to protect